Frequently Asked Questions

 Why did you leave corporate life?

-I had.
 I worked in corporate advertising and strategy briefly before becoming a management consultant.
 I appreciated the lessons I learned and my colleagues, but my time in that world was up.
 I followed the signs and landed where I was supposed to be.

 What about brain science and Medications?